mumbert/automatic-audio-captioning/README.md

    Through experimentation and analysis, broader insights into AAC model behavior, limitations, and potential improvements will be gathered.
 This includes understanding the trade-offs between model complexity, explainability, and performance and identifying directions for future research in audio captioning.

 This structured approach ensures a methodical evaluation of AAC systems, contributing both to theoretical understanding and practical advancements in the field.

+> [!NOTE]
+> TODO: indicate reaso why the last two objectives have changed and indicate the new objectives.

 ### Schedule